If You Could Live Anywhere…

-“Welcome to Las Vegas… welcome to Live and Invest Overseas’ Sixth Annual Retire Overseas Conference…”
+“Welcome to Orlando… welcome to Live and Invest Overseas’ Seventh Annual Retire Overseas Conference…”

-So I addressed the crowd yesterday afternoon during the opening session of this year’s sold-out event in Sin City.
+So I will address the crowd this afternoon during the opening session of this year’s mega go-overseas event in sunny Florida.

 Who would do this?
 Who would think about moving to a new country?

-That was the first question put to me by the CNBC host who interviewed me on the topic over the weekend.
+That was the first question put to me by the CNBC host who interviewed me on the topic recently.
 As I responded to CNBC’s Kelly Evans:

 “Who’s retiring overseas?
 More folks than ever!”